Evolving cyber threat landscape amid Middle East tensions

 Threat assessment

-CPX Threat Intelligence Centre (CPX-TIC) assesses that the current regional geopolitical environment has resulted in an elevated cyber threat posture for the UAE, consistent with historical patterns observed during periods of heightened tension involving Iran and its regional proxies.
+CPX Threat Intelligence Center (CPX-TIC) assesses that the current regional geopolitical environment has resulted in an elevated cyber threat posture for the UAE, consistent with historical patterns observed during periods of heightened tension involving Iran and its regional proxies.

 Historically, Iranian state‑aligned cyber units have escalated cyber activity in parallel with kinetic or political developments, leveraging a mix of state APT operations and proxy actors.
 Below are some key plausible activities that can be seen during this ongoing conflict.